Below are the legal practice area definitions and regional variations used by Chambers to rank lawyers and law firms in the UK Guide.

 Our construction sections cover legal advice provided to a range of industry clients, including both suppliers, such as developers, contractors, engineers and architects, and purchasers employing these types of companies.

-We ask firms to showcase non-contentious and contentious matters.
+Firms are welcome to showcase both non-contentious and contentious matters.
 Non-contentious work can include contract negotiations and procurement strategy.
 Contentious matters we look for include claims arising from defects, such as cladding and fire safety disputes, delays and terminated contracts.
 We also consider development work here.
-We’re looking for firms/individuals who advise on the construction aspects of these developments, which can include single commercial blocks, as well as multi-building residential developments.
-Real Estate work, including land acquisition, option agreements and the sale of developments should be submitted to Real Estate.
-Planning work, including planning applications for the developments, should be submitted to Planning.
+We’re looking for firms and individuals who advise on the construction aspects of these developments, which can include single commercial blocks, as well as multi-building residential developments.

 The Consumer Finance section recognises firms and lawyers who advise clients that provide credit for personal or household use.
 Often, this will involve advice on regulatory or compliance issues relating to credit cards, business loans, personal loans, overdrafts, mortgages, point of sale financing, motor financing, hire purchase, buy now pay later products and peer to peer lending.
 It can also include transactional or disputes work involving consumer finance clients.
 Typical clients include banks, fintech companies, leasing companies, motor finance providers and mortgage providers.